argoproj/argo-workflows/docs/workflow-events.md

 * `WorkflowFailed`
 * `WorkflowTimedOut`

-Node completion
+Node state change:

+* `WorkflowNodeRunning`
 * `WorkflowNodeSucceeded`
 * `WorkflowNodeFailed`
 * `WorkflowNodeError`

 The involved object is the workflow in both cases.
-Additionally, for node completion events, annotations indicate the name and type of the involved node:
+Additionally, for node state change events, annotations indicate the name and type of the involved node:

 ```yaml
 metadata: